AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Format: `delete-sc INDEX`

+- User has to run `list-sc` command first to get the view of the list of subcommittees.
 - Deletes the subcommittee at the specified `INDEX`.
 - The index refers to the index number shown in the displayed subcommittee list.
 - The index **must be a positive integer** 1, 2, 3, …​